itsremiofficial/pinterest-clone/README.md

 ## Acknowledgements
 - GSAP (GreenSock Animation Platform)
 - Locomotive Scroll
-- All other libraries and frameworks used in this project.

 ## Contact
 For any queries or suggestions regarding this project, please reach out at `itsremiofficial@yahoo.com`.